-The condition is more common in older people, with 40% of new cases occurring in people aged 75 or over and it’s very rare in people younger than 40 years old, it’s also more common in men than women.
+Oesophageal cancer is more common in older people, with around 40% of new cases occurring in people over the age of 75.
+It also tends to be more common in men than in women.

-Oesophageal cancer is a cancer affecting the long tube that carries food to the stomach and it can occur in any part of the oesophagus, including where it joins the stomach.
-It often manifests in tumours appearing in the oesophagus, which can begin to block the tube as they grow.
+It is a condition affecting the long tube that carries food to the stomach and can occur in any part of the oesophagus, including where it joins the stomach.

 There are different types of oesophageal cancer and they are usually linked to where the cancer begins.